gawainhewitt/js_basics/README.md

 let firstName = undefined; // you would not normally specify a variable to be 'undefined' but that is the default let lastName = null; // use this to hold a space for something when it's not something else.
 ```

+## Dynamic Typing

+JavaScript is dynamically typed.
+What this means is that the type value that a variable holds is determined at runtime and can change dynamically.
+For example if we say `let name = 'Gawain'` then `name` is of the type `"string"`.
+If I then reallocate name to a number like this `name = 34`, name is now of the type `"number"`.
+This is in contrast to statically typed languages such as C where you declare what type of thing a variable holds.